poetaman/arttime/README.md

 # Installation

 There are two installation methods: 1) Simple, 2) Advanced.
-As the name suggests, 1) Simple method should be used by users who want a simple install experience (also mostly no password required), and 2) Advanced method is for users who want to
+As the name suggests, 1) Simple method should be used by users who want a simple install experience (also mostly no password required), and 2) Advanced method is for users who want to tweak installation options, etc.

 1) Simple install method:
 - Open some "Terminal" application on your computer